-One tactic that eases my frustration: I save his plate of food.
-And if he comes back to the kitchen later saying he’s hungry, I heat it back up for him.
-I do this in a very matter-of-fact way, not as a punishment.
+If he comes back to the kitchen later saying he’s hungry, we heat it back up for him.
+We do this in a very matter-of-fact way, not as a punishment.

 Yes, there are some nights when he is not pleased with this arrangement (and there are some nights when I simply forget and his meal gets tossed—or eaten by my husband).
 But most nights, he accepts it.

 Like last night, when, after eating only a few bites at dinnertime, he ate his entire plate of (reheated) spaghetti with meat sauce an hour later.
 Then he asked for (and ate!) a second helping.

 The way I see it, Sam may not have enough focus or appetite for our 6pm family dinnertime.
 But that doesn’t mean he should miss out on dinner.